microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 ## Collect Fluid Framework logs with a custom `ITelemetryBaseLogger`

 The `ITelemetryBaseLogger` is an interface within the `@fluidframework/common-definitions` package.
-This interface can be implemented and passed into the client's constructor via the props parameter.
+This interface can be implemented and passed into the service client's constructor via the `props` parameter.

 All Fluid service clients (for example, `AzureClient` and `TinyliciousClient`) allow passing a `logger?: ITelemetryBaseLogger` into the service client props.
-Both `createContainer()` and `getContainer()` methods will create an instance of a `Loader` class object, where the logger defined in the service client props is passed in as an optional parameter, `ILoaderProps.logger`, to the `Loader` constructor.
+Both `createContainer()` and `getContainer()` methods will then create an instance of the `logger`.

 [TinyliciousClientProps](https://github.com/microsoft/FluidFramework/blob/main/packages/framework/tinylicious-client/src/interfaces.ts#L17)
 interface definition takes an optional parameter `logger`.
 (The definition is similar to